spiritedtechie/foursquare-app-play/README.md

 # Testing

-The tests consist of unit/integration tests and end-to-end functional tests.
+The tests consist of integration tests, and end-to-end functional tests.

-- Controllers - These have tests which mock out the service using Mockito
+- Controllers - Have integration tests.
+PlacesService is mocked using Mockito.
-- Views - Have isolated unit tests to check that the views load/parse correctly
+- Views - Have integration tests to check that the views load/parse correctly.
+The view data is mocked.
-- Service - The Foursquare adaptor test uses a mock web service to mock the Foursquare API
+- Service - Have integration tests to the remote API.
+A mock web service is used to mock the remote Foursquare API.
-- End to End - There are tests from the routes, and separate browser-based tests (Selenium based) Browser based tests can tend to more fragile, hence the route tests serve as API level tests which are much more stable
+- End to End - There are separate functional tests from the routes and from the browser (Selenium based).
+Browser-based tests tend to be more fragile, hence the route tests serve as API level tests which are much more stable.

 # Approach Taken